smiles724/PeptideDesign/README.md

 The training config is found here `multiflow/configs/pdb_codesign.yaml`.

 Most important fields:
 * `experiment.num_devices`: Number of GPUs to use for training.
-Default is 2.
+The default is 2.
 * `data.sampler.max_batch_size`: Maximum batch size.
 We use dynamic batch sizes depending on `data.sampler.max_num_res_squared`.
 Both these parameters need to be tuned for your GPU memory.
 Our default settings are set for a 40GB Nvidia RTX card.
 * `data.sampler.max_num_res_squared`: See above.